|Frequently Asked Questions|

 Q. Can I bring someone with me to the shoot?

-A. Unless discounted or otherwise discussed, all my packages INCLUDE professional hair and makeup artists (MUA).
+A. Most of my packages INCLUDE professional hair and makeup artists (MUA).
 If you prefer to do your own, that is fine and we can adjust the price a bit.

 Q. Do you do TFP work?